explore

 2. Dig a hole at least 6-8 inches deep.
 Do your business directly into that hole, then bury it thoroughly.
 If the soil is moist, you can bury toilet paper with it.
 It will decompose in wet conditions.
 If the soil is dry, do not bury toilet paper.
 It will never decompose.
 Instead, bag any toilet paper in a sealed plastic bag and throw it away, or hike it away.

 If all else fails, you can bag up your own poop in a sealed plastic bag and carry it out, like you do when you walk your dog.
 Make sure the bag is tightly sealed!
 Yes, it’s a little gross … but we didn’t go camping to be comfortable.
-We went to have an adventure!
+We went to have a camping adventure!
 I recommend picking up a WAG bag just in case you find yourself in this situation.

 What To Eat While You’re Car Camping